-Does the physical classroom environment meet your student's sensory needs?
-Is the curricular activity scheduled at a time of day when your student is at his or her optimal levels of arousal (i.e. feel calm but alert to focus and persist to meet the needs of the moment)?
-Is there is a match between the teaching instruction and the student's abilities, interests and learning styles?
-Does the curricular activity have the necessary adaptations to cater to your student's abilities, interests and learning styles?
-Is your student's attention gained before the commencement of the curricular activity and then maintained throughout the activity?
-Is your student reminded of the established rules and expectations prior to the commencement of the curricular activity?
-Are the instructions used within the curricular activity consistent and predictable so that your student can concentrate on what is being taught?
+Does the physical classroom environment meet your student's sensory needs? $\Box$ Is the curricular activity scheduled at a time of day when your student is at his or her optimal levels of arousal (i.e. feel calm but alert to focus and persist to meet the needs of the moment)? $\Box$ Is there is a match between the teaching instruction and the student's abilities, interests and learning styles?
+Does the curricular activity have the necessary adaptations to cater to your student's abilities, interests and learning styles? □ Is your student's attention gained before the commencement of the curricular activity and then maintained throughout the activity? □ Is your student reminded of the established rules and expectations prior to the commencement of the curricular activity? $\Box$ Are the instructions used within the curricular activity consistent and predictable so that your student can concentrate on what is being taught?
 Are there smooth and efficient transition procedures in place?
 Does the length of the curricular activity match your student's attention span?
-Is your student activity meaningful and relevant to your student? □ Is the curricular activity meaningful and relevant to your student?
+Is your student actively engaged in the curricular activity?
+Is the curricular activity meaningful and relevant to your student?
 Is the curricular activity motivating?
 Is the majority of the curricular activity content familiar or unfamiliar?
-Are there choice making opportunities within the curricular activity?
+Are there choice making opportunities within the curricular activity? $\Box$ Is adequate wait time provided to assist your student to process, plan and respond during the curricular activity?